If you’ve been blogging for five minutes, every blogger is telling you to start an email list immediately and with good reason.

 With Mailerlite, you can customize the pop-ups so they won’t drive people crazy.

-There’s nothing worse than a pop-up you can exit out of or keeps showing up when you’re not interested.
+There’s nothing worse than a pop-up you can’t exit out of or keeps showing up when you’re not interested.

 The landing page is an entire page solely dedicated to collecting email addresses.

-Once you have everything set up and ready to go, start promoting that freebie on your favorite social media.
+Once you have everything set up and ready to go, start promoting on your favorite social media.

-PicMonkey is an incredible blogging tool for creating your own posts, pins, and shares.
+PicMonkey is an incredible blogging tool for creating Pinterest pins, photo editing, and I use it for everything.

-Instead of just promoting your blog posts you can send people directly to your homepage or landing page.
+Instead of just promoting your blog posts, you can send people directly to your homepage or landing page to have them sign up immediately.

 The hidden expense of starting an email list.